AMR-KELEG/AMR-KELEG.github.io/_posts/2020-9-18-useful-linux-commands.md

   Splits each line using spaces ` ` and selects the second value after splitting

 ### `lspci -vvv`:
   - Think of it as if you say **list pci** which shows the different devices connected to the motherboard

 ### `lscpu`:
   - Similar idea as `lspci` but for the CPU.

 ### `head`
   - `head -n -1 FILENAME` truncates the last line from the file.

+### `tail`
+  - `tail -n +2 FILENAME` truncates the first line from the file.`